-PACER Plus is a landmark trade and development agreement that will lower barriers and provide greater certainty for New Zealand businesses, while raising living standards, creating jobs and increasing exports in Pacific Island countries.
+A trade and development agreement that will lower barriers, provide greater certainty for NZ businesses, and raise living standards, create jobs and increase exports in Pacific Island countries.

 PACER Plus builds on existing trade agreements: the South Pacific Regional Trade and Economic Cooperation Agreement (SPARTECA) (1980) and the original PACER Agreement (2001).

-Pacific Island countries are our nearest neighbours and, with more than 250,000 Pacific Islanders living in New Zealand, we share strong personal ties.
+Pacific Island countries are our nearest neighbours and, with almost 296,000 Pacific peoples living in New Zealand, we share strong personal ties.
 New Zealand has a clear interest in a prosperous and sustainable region and our main objective for PACER Plus is to encourage economic development in Pacific countries.

 Opportunities for economic development in Pacific Island countries are limited because of their small size and the difficulty achieving the economies of scale needed to compete in international markets.
 PACER Plus should help create jobs and wealth in the Pacific by making it easier for these countries to trade.